Drop It

 Phase 1 - Acquisition (Learning and Luring)

-While playing tug, stop all your movement and just keep a firm enough grip on the toy so you don’t lose it.
+While playing tug, stop all movement and maintain a firm grip on the toy.Introduce the Treat

 Phase 2 - Automatic (Motivation)